Mara-Li/obsidian-simple-colored-folder/README.md

     - Add `import * as <lang> from "./locales/<lang>.json";`
     - Edit the `ressource` part with adding : `<lang> : {translation: <lang>}`

+[^1]: Some styles can be broken while disabling the plugin, as it injects the folder path into `tree-item.nav-folder` to improve performance, instead to use `:has`.